HaugrNet/eds/README.md

 ### Code Quality

-Code quality if very important, which means that the goal is 200% test coverage, which may sound ridiculous.
-However, so that both test suites (Junit & FitNesse) will each cover as close to 100% as possible.
-Of course, external testing cannot and should not cover the same bases as the standard tests.
+Code quality if very important, which is why testing & quality checks are very important.
+Unfortunately, with version 2.0, it is time to consider alternatives to FitNesse & Coverity from Synopsis, since neither supports Java 21.

 The code is checked against as many analysis tools as possible.
 The final code must have 0 issues of any kind - before it is considered ready to be